pudly/schmopera-hugo/content/articles/what-else-are-singers-great-at.md

 ---
-title: What else are singers great at?
+title: "What else are singers great at?"
 ---

 ## Meeting new people